Note on Nikan

 seem to be two credible routes to the term as it was used in seventeenth century, and they are not mutually compatible, at least not easily.

-The basic plot is: We have
+The basic plot is two general approaches to a derivation: We have

-there is a related objection: If a new word was needed, then why stick ni- on the front of it?
+there is a related question: If a new word was needed, then why stick ni- on the front of it?
 My initial response would be that there is no reason to think that Jurchen

 monuments could be easily read aloud by sixteenth-century Jurchens.
 They could be looking at the Jurchen character and see, essentially, nothing.
 Or, they could be looking at